megawac/MutationObserver.js/README.md

 ### Performance

-The shim will check observed nodes usually 40 times per second for mutations (by default).
-See http://jsbin.com/uhoVibU/6 for `childList` and `subtree` performance and functionality tests.
-From my tests, assuming there are usually no mutations (shouldnt make much difference) will decrease page performance by *~1.5%* with childList (50 children) enabled and *~6.6%* with subtree (250 children) in ie9 (calculation is based on (`(ops/per sec) / (options.period in secs)`).
-Set `MutationObserver.prototype.options.period` if 40 times a second (*25 ms*) is too frequent.
+The shim will check observed nodes usually 25 times per second (40 ms interval) for mutations (by default).
+Try running the [JSLitmus tests in the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html).
+From my tests of expected case (no mutations), ie9 can run the `childList` algorithm on an element with 50 children about 2800 times/sec enabled and ``subtree` on an element with 250 sub-children 550 times.
+Set `MutationObserver_period` if 25 times a second (*40 ms*) is too frequent or not frequent enough...
+TODO I should implement a heuristic to set the `_period`.

 ### Dependencies and Compatibility